Bad habits. All bloggers have them, but few know how to overcome them.

 As my friend Peg Fitzpatrick said in her recent article, Goodbye SEO, Hello SMO (Social Media Optimization)…

 “The bottom line is: be yourself.
-Write about your passions, share your interests.
+Write about your passions, and share your interests.
 People will love it!”

 3. Using Images Haphazardly